zwicker-group/py-pde/docs/paper/paper.md

 the time evolution of a (set of) physical fields $u$ with possibly tensorial character, which depend on spatial coordinates $\boldsymbol x$ and time $t$.
-The framework also supports a noise term, represented by $\eta$ in the equation above, to simulate stochastic differential equations.
+The framework also supports stochastic differential equations, which are represented by by the noise term $\eta$ in the equation above.

 The main goal of the `py-pde` package is to provide a convenient way to analyze PDEs using general methods, while at the same time allowing for enough flexibility to easily implement more specialized code.
-Since the code is written in pure python, it can be easily installed via pip:
-`pip install py-pde`.
+Since the code is written in pure python, it can be easily installed via pip by simply calling `pip install py-pde`.
 However, central parts are just-in-time compiled using `numba` [@numba] for computational efficiency.
 To improve user-interaction further, some arguments accept mathematical